tulsipatil/Children-Height-Prediction-Model-using-CNN-and-SVR/README.md

 This repository contains two models that use different approaches to predict the height of children based on depthmap images and pose information.
 The models are implemented using Python and TensorFlow/Keras and Scikit-learn libraries.

 ## Dataset
 The dataset used in this project consists of depthmap images and pose information for children of different ages.
-The images were captured using the Microsoft Kinect camera, which captures both depth and color information.
 The dataset also includes the height of each child in centimeters.

 ## Models
 ### Convolutional Neural Network (CNN)